yvon/iracing-data-api-client/README.md

 # IracingStats

 A simple Iracing data API client in Elixir.
-It follows links and consolidate chunks.
+It follows links and it consolidates data chunks.

 Refer to [Iracing forum post](https://forums.iracing.com/discussion/15068/general-availability-of-data-api/p1) for all available endpoints.